MuhammadMahediHasan/php-form-generator/README.md

 ## Usage
 1. Open the `index.php` file in your browser.
 2. The script will fetch the database table schema and generate a form dynamically.
-3. Submit the form (ensure `process_form.php` is implemented to handle submissions).

 ## Example Output
 - Fields are rendered as per the database columns.